proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/multisig-account.md

 A Sirius-Chain [account](./account.md) can be [converted to multisig](../guides/multisig-account/converting-an-account-to-multisig.md).
 From that moment on, the account cannot announce transactions by itself.
 It will require other accounts to announce transactions for them.
 These other accounts are the multisig cosignatories.

+From that moment on, the multisig account cannot announce transactions by itself.
+A multisig cosignatory has to propose a transaction involving the multisig, wrapping it in an [aggregate transaction](./aggregate-transaction.md).

 Nevertheless, it is not always necessary to force all cosignatories to cosign the transaction.
 Sirius-Chain allows to set up the minimum number of consignatory agreements.
 These properties can be edited afterwards to suit almost all needs.
 Sirius-Chain current implementation of multisig is “M-of-N”.
 This means that M can be any number equal to or less than N, i.e., 1-of-4, 2-of-2, 4-of-9, 9-of-10 and so on.

 The number of minimum cosignatures to approve transactions and remove cosignatories is editable.